mosquitogames/1819rulebook/actions_buy.md

 Buy one available card from the Market, then:

 1. Resolve any [instant effects](important-concepts#instant-effects);
-2. Add the card to your Tableau, making at most one connection; then
+2. Add the card to your tableau, making at most one connection; then
 3. Shift all face-up cards to the right, and draw the top card of the Market deck to fill the leftmost space.

 ## Anatomy of a Market card